-The increase in revenue for Donner #1, for the 3 and 9 months ended September 30, 2013 when compared to the corresponding year, was attributable to an increase in the commodity price of oil and an increase in the US dollar relative to the Canadian dollar.
-However, there was a small decrease in production for the 3 months ended September 30, 2013 due to maintenance issues during the period.
+The increase in revenue for Donner #1, for the year ended December 31, 2013 when compared to the corresponding year, was attributable to an increase in the commodity price of oil and an increase in the US dollar relative to the Canadian dollar.
+Production remained relatively the same as the prior year.

-The increase in natural gas production for Donner #2 for the 3 and 6 months ended September 30, 2013 was due to the well pressure stabilizing and production increasing when compared with the corresponding year, when the well was still in early production and the Company was conservatively managing the well.
+The increase in natural gas production for Donner #2 for the year ended December 31, 2013 was due to the well having a full year of natural gas production when compared with the previous year, when the well was converted to a natural gas producer in mid-year 2012.
+Donner #2 continues to deliver some minor condensate production associated with the gas production.
 The Company also benefited from an increase in commodity prices for natural gas and a strengthening of the US dollar when compared to the Canadian dollar.
 The Company experienced some oil production from Donner #2; however, this will be sporadic in the future.

-The Company has permitted and arranged drilling for Donner 4.
-The location is approximately 500 feet southwest of the Company's Donner #1 well.
-The well should be drilled by the end of the fourth quarter in 2013.
+The Company acquired the necessary permits and approvals and signed contracts for the drilling of Donner #4.
+The surface location of Donner #4 is approximately 500 feet southwest of the Company's Donner #1 well.
+The well was drilled during February 2014 and placed into production during March 2014.
+Average natural gas production during April was approximately 400 mcfpd.